gvwilson/thirdbit/src/fiction/bear/index.md

 "His Highness didn't think I should be at the service.
 But people are scared, m'lady.
 You mark my words,
-there'll be another of Bortja's mobs at the gate soon saying the prince ought to do something, though the saints only know what she thinks he can do."
+there'll be another of Bortje's mobs at the gate soon saying the prince ought to do something, though the saints only know what she thinks he can do."

 Noxy nodded, then did a half-squat and took the princess's hand.